Dina Boluarte: Political ideology

-During the 2021 Peruvian general election, she was part of Free Peru, a left leaning, marxist and socialist influenced party; after she was expelled from the party in 2022, she adopted more moderate views and appointed conservative figures in her cabinet.
+During the 2021 Peruvian general election, Boluarte was part of Free Peru, a left-leaning and socialist-influenced party; after she was expelled from the party in 2022, she adopted more right-wing views and appointed conservative figures in her cabinet.
+Analysts described Boluarte's government as authoritarian, saying that she had allied with right wing and far-right groups in Congress following her ascension to the presidency.